 Some cigarette companies offer brands on the market promoted as safer alternatives to regular cigarettes.
-These safer alternatives are marketed as low-yield cigarettes with enhancements such as filters.
+These safer alternatives are marketed as low-yield cigarettes (also known as "lights") with enhancements such as filters claimed to trap tar.

 However, there is no convincing evidence to prove that switching to low-yield cigarettes can drastically reduce the likelihood of smoking-induced diseases.

 Cigars are tightly rolled bundles of fermented tobacco wrapped in tobacco leaves, grown in countries like Cuba, Brazil and Indonesia.

 The amount of tobacco in cigars is generally several times more than cigarettes.
 A large cigar can be up to 7 inches in length.
 Some premium cigars contain the tobacco equivalent of an entire pack of cigarettes and can take between 1 to 2 hours to smoke .

-As the majority of the cigar smoke remains in the oral cavity, cigar smokers also have increased risk of:
+As the majority of the cigar smoke remains in the oral cavity, cigar smokers have increased risk of [5,6]:

 Smokers may choose to roll their own cigarettes as a cheaper alternative to buying regular cigarettes.
 Sometimes called ang hoon in Singapore, roll-your-own cigarettes (also known as ryo cigarettes or ryo tobacco) consist of loose dried tobacco hand-rolled by smokers in tiny papers before they are smoked.

 Due to the thinner appearance of ang hoon, some smokers perceive it as a safer choice to cigarettes.
-However, available data indicate otherwise:
+However, studies have shown otherwise [7,8]:

 A shisha is a waterpipe, inside which flavoured tobacco is partially burned.
 The smoke passes through water held in the waterpipe before being inhaled by smokers through tubes attached to the pipe.

-In fact, during a 1-hour shisha session, a smoker will inhale 100 to 200 times the amount of smoke produced by a single cigarette in one hr.
-As people tend to sit around and socialise with friends when smoking shisha, a session can easily last for 20 to 80 minutes.
-As people smoking shisha take more and deeper puffs from the waterpipe, a shisha smoker absorbs a greater concentration of harmful substances in a single shisha session compared to smoking a single cigarette
+In fact, during a 1-hour shisha session, a smoker will inhale 100 to 200 times the amount of smoke produced by a single cigarette ..
+As people smoking shisha longer and deeper puffs from the waterpipe, users may absorb a greater concentration of harmful substances in a single shisha session compared to smoking a single cigarette